wp-plugins/bulletproof-security/readme.txt

 * nick nacks here and there

 = .45.4 =
-* SVN Corruption unable to use this version - will not download - will not install
+* SVN DB Corruption - unable to use this version - will not download - will not install
-* Forced to try to tag and upload a new version - fingers crossed here
 * Bug fixes: W3 Total Cache, Simple Facebook Connect, Ozh' Admin Drop Down Menu, ComicPress
 * Permanent coding fixes incorporated into master htaccess files to replace workarounds
 * Additional mission critical PHP Info checks added